List everything about the game in one place.

 Why Atlassian Jira Software?
 Why not just Trello?

 Trello is great.
 Simple, slick…wait.
 Atlassian acquired Trello.
 Oh well.

 All the team collaborating, wiki editing, task managing, bug tracking, continuous integrating you’ll ever need, beautifully designed and integrated in one word: Atlassian.
 From Jira Software to Bitbucket via Confluence or any other software from Atlassian…nothing but great products.

 I’ve been using Jira for years.
 I’m a big fan.
-However, for my current purpose, which is creating the Product Backlog of my one-man video game project called “All hands on deck!”
-(Ahod! – a 1v1 phase-based spaceship battle game) Trello is probably all I need.
-Plus everywhere I go, I hear nothing but good things about it.
-So I’m going to give it a go and try not to use Jira at all this time.
+For my current purpose, which is creating the Product Backlog of my one-man video game project called “All hands on deck!”
+(Ahod! – a 1v1 phase-based spaceship battle game) a simple Trello-like board is probably all I need.
+Turns out Atlassian has acquired Trello anyway and Jira’s Scrum and Kanban boards are really similar to Trello Boards with the extra Jira slickness.

 What’s a Product Backlog?